 This requires the application of both a measure and a metric where possible.
 Some common examples of a metric that would apply to reliability is mean time to failure, probability of failure, or a level of uptime per degree of time.

-B – What attribute are you measuring?
-We are measuring reliability.
+- What attribute(s) are you measuring?

-C – What is the goal, and what are the measures and metrics you are using to determine the goals success?
-We want 100% uptime in the first year.
-Our measure is 100% uptime, our metric is uptime/first year.
+- What are the measures and metrics you are using to determine the goals success?

 “The system should be operational so that we see a 100% uptime for the first year of operation in order to meet our 1-year performance guarantee.”

-How Non-Functional Requirements help with Standardization
+How Non-Functional Requirements Help with Standardization

-Let’s take a look at how these requirements are categorized, and discuss some tools used to build compliant NFR’s quickly and easily.
+Let’s take a look at how these ISO-mandated requirements are categorized, and discuss some tools used to build compliant NFR’s quickly and easily.

 ISO 13485 – Medical Devices –Quality Management Systems – are comprised of NFRs based on:

 - Management Controls

 - Quality Process Evaluation